-We retain the right to alter any aspect of our work, whether tangible or intangible including descriptions, and work-product in any form, until a transaction pertaining to that work is complete.
+We retain the right to alter any aspect of our work, our policies (these Terms and Conditions), this website, whether tangible or intangible including descriptions, and work-product in any form, until a transaction pertaining to that work is complete.
 Errors or omissions are always possible, no one is perfect, and we strive for perfection, however, by engaging with us you agree to indemnify us against any such errors or omissions and hold us harmless insofar as is allowed by law.

 If any provision of these Terms and Conditions or any additional agreement between us is held invalid, illegal, or otherwise unenforceable, such provision shall be modified to the minimum extent necessary to make such provision, valid, legal, and otherwise enforceable, and the validity, legality and enforceability of the remaining provisions shall not be impaired thereby.